Server Install - Docker Image

 When starting the server, the scripts look for the signed versions first before trying to use the unsigned versions if present.

-If you have a way to generate signed keys with your own CA, you will want to base64 encode the certificate and key and place them in the fields in the config.server.json file located under setup_data:
+If you have a way to generate signed keys with your own CA, base64 encode the certificate and key and place them in the fields in the config.server.json file located under setup_data:

 - server.ssl.server.cert_signed